djmonkeyuk/nms-base-builder/README.md

   <br />
   <strong>No Mans Sky: Base Builder</strong>
   <br />
-A plugin for Blender to build in No Mans Sky.
+A plugin for Blender to build bases in No Mans Sky.
 </p>